Madison, Alabama: Education

-The Madison City School System, formed in 1998, serves over 10,000 students from the city of Madison and town of Triana.
+The Madison City Schools, formed in 1998, serves over 10,000 students from the city of Madison and town of Triana.
 It has consistently been rated as one of the best school systems in the state.
 The current superintendent is Dr. Ed Nichols.
 Nationally, it ranks in the top 5 best school systems.

 The school system currently has seven elementary schools serving grades K-5 (Columbia Elementary School, Heritage Elementary School, Horizon Elementary School, Madison Elementary School, Mill Creek Elementary School, Rainbow Elementary School, and Midtown Elementary School), three middle schools serving grades 6-8 (Discovery Middle School, Journey Middle School, and Liberty Middle School), and two high schools serving grades 9-12 (Bob Jones High School and James Clemens High School).
 There was formerly an additional elementary school, West Madison Elementary; however, it is permanently closed and planned to be adapted as a pre-K center.
 Madison Elementary, built about 1936, is the oldest school in the system while Journey is the newest, opening in 2023.

 In 2019, Madison residents approved a voluntary property tax increase in order to fund school growth and expansion.
 These funds were used to build Midtown Elementary School (completed in 2020) and were also used to construct Journey Middle School, opening for the 2023–2024 school year.

+Government

+Madison operates on a Mayor-Council Government.
+The City Council is comprised of seven members from their respective districts.
+They hold elections every four years.